Fit and Well Logo

 It affects around 1% of the population.

-It isn't a "wheat allergy" or "gluten intolerance" it is an autoimmune disorder in which the body's immune system reacts to the presence of gluten and caused damage to the small intestine.
+It isn't a "wheat allergy" or "gluten intolerance" it is an autoimmune disorder in which the body's immune system reacts to the presence of gluten and damages the small intestine.

 It provokes digestive and intestinal problems ranging from diarrhea to bloating.
 If left untreated it can be a serious condition.

-As CD damages the lining of the small intestine it prevents your body from absorbing nutrients, minerals and vitamins from the food as its digested.
-This leads to malnutrition, osteoporosis (lack of absorption of calcium) and iron-deficiency anemia, fatigue, muscle and bone pain.
+As CD damages the lining of the small intestine it prevents your body from absorbing nutrients, minerals, and vitamins from the food as it is digested.
+This leads to malnutrition, osteoporosis (lack of absorption of calcium), and iron-deficiency anemia, fatigue, muscle and bone pain.

 CD Treatment